Qarik-Group/runbooks/genesis.md

 You can change all the secrets that were generated when you created a new environment, either as a response to accidentally leaked secrets, or as part of a scheduled cycling of secrets.
-This is done with the `genesis secrets rotate my-env` command.
+This is done with the `genesis rotate-secrets my-env` command.
-This will recreate any all generated for the kit used by the `my-env` deployment environment, with the exception of any secret that the kit marked as `fixed` and any self-signed CA certificates.
+This will recreate all secrets generated for the kit used by the `my-env` deployment environment, with the exception of any secret that the kit marked as `fixed` and any self-signed CA certificates.
 If you want these rotated as well, specify the